You are here:

 Clinical Laboratory Scientist Outcomes & Career Options

 Clinical Laboratory scientists supervise or perform laboratory tests that aid the physician in the diagnosis and treatment of the patient’s disease.
-They have a variety of tasks including: microscopically examine blood, tissue, and other body substances; make cultures of body fluids or tissue samples to determine the presence of bacteria, fungi, parasites, or other micro-organisms; analyze samples for chemical content or reaction; and determine blood glucose or cholesterol levels.
-Clinical laboratory scientist also type and cross-match blood samples for transfusions.
+They have a variety of tasks including: microscopically examine blood, tissue, and other body substances; make cultures of body fluids or tissue samples to determine the presence of bacteria, fungi, parasites, or other microorganisms; analyze samples for chemical content or reaction; and determine blood glucose or cholesterol levels.
+Clinical laboratory scientists also type and crossmatch blood samples for transfusions.

 Educational Qualifications